 - Lampshaded in Stargate SG-1.
 When SG-1 is sent to guard an engineering team while they repair an alien ship, the non-technical members of the team find themselves with very little to do.
 O'Neill and Jackson are shown in the montage to be passing the time by watching the glowing crystals and outright sleeping.

-- Ruthlessly parodied in the Bolivian Special, when the presenters pull a deliberate caricature of one of these showing them hacking their way through a rainforest; afterwards, Clarkson realises that he left his cellphone back at the river and walks back to get it.
+- Ruthlessly parodied in the Bolivian Special, when the presenters pull a deliberate caricature of one of these showing them hacking their way through a rainforest; afterwards, Clarkson realizes that he left his cellphone back at the river and walks back to get it.
 That takes about twenty seconds.

-- Parodied in Harry and Paul, where the same piece of Stock Footage (sawing wood, hitting thumb with hammer, mixing cement, reading the Racing Post) serves as a Hard Work Montage for the Ridiculously Fast Construction of all kinds of buildings.
+- Parodied in Harry and Paul, where the same piece of Stock Footage (sawing wood, hitting thumb with hammer, mixing cement, reading the Racing Post) serves as a Hard-Work Montage for the Ridiculously Fast Construction of all kinds of buildings.

 - Quite obviously every single episode of Trading Spaces.